Leonid Yakubovich

 Leonid Arkadyevich Yakubovich PAR (Леонид Аркадьевич Якубович, born 31 July 1945) is a Russian actor and television host, best known for hosting the game show Pole Chudes (the Russian version of the Wheel of Fortune – literally, The Field of Wonders – and the celebrity episode of Slaboye Zveno).
 Yakubovich is one of the best-known television and internet personalities in Russia.
 In January 2023, Ukraine imposed economic sanctions on Leonid Yakubovich for his support of 2022 Russian invasion of Ukraine.

 Biography

-Yakubovich was born in Moscow into a Soviet Jewish family.
-His father was born in Belarus.
+Yakubovich was born in Moscow to a Jewish family, His father was born in Belarus to Belarusian-Jewish parents.
 In his youth, Yakubovich sought a practical profession, and studied metal craftsmanship.
 After finishing his education, he went to work at ZIL as a heat-gas technician.
 In college, Yakubovich started performing in the Russian KVN show.

 In the 1980s he became a freelance satire writer and actor, and even played in the Russian children's "film-magazine" Yeralash.
 Even so, Yakubovich was not considered experienced enough for regular work in television until in 1991 he accepted Vladislav Listyev's proposal to host Pole Chudes.
 Listyev was previously a mentor to Yakubovich, and helped sharpen his acting skills, among others.